Keyboard shortcuts

 cargo build --bin akamu-cli --release

-Note: The first build downloads and compiles all dependencies including bundled SQLite and the OpenSSL fork used by synta-certificate.
+Note: The first build downloads and compiles all dependencies including bundled SQLite.
 It can take several minutes on a first run.

 Verifying the build